mxcl/PromiseKit/Documents/Troubleshooting.md

 You have a `then`; you want a `done`.

-## "Missing argument for parameter #1 in call"
+## "Missing argument for parameter #1 in call" "Unable to infer closure type in the current context"

 This is part of Swift 4’s “tuplegate”.

-You must specify your `Void` parameter:
+You must fulfill a `Promise<Void>` with an explicit `Void` parameter:

 ```swift
 seal.fulfill(())
 ```

-Yes: we hope they revert this change in Swift 5 too.
+This wart remains in Swift 5, too.
+It's probably not going to change.

 ## "Ambiguous reference to 'firstly(execute:)'"